To access your exam timetables login to My Enrolment and then select My Exam Timetable

 External exam centres

-An external Exam Centre is an examination venue that is not a room on a Southern Cross University campus - they may be used by students studying all of their units by distance education.
+An external Exam Centre is an examination venue that is not a room on a Southern Cross University campus — they may be used by students studying all of their units online.

 Starting times at some external exam centres may differ slightly from those published on the exam timetable.
 Candidates sitting their exam at an external exam centre MUST contact their exam supervisor one week prior to their first examination if this condition is stipulated in the Special Instructions on their exam notice.
 This contact is required to ascertain the exact starting time of the examination.